Degree Tracker - For Students

-The Emory Degree Tracker is a tool within OPUS, which allows Undergraduate, Laney’s 4+1/Graduate, Public Health, Graduate Business, Graduate Nursing, and Theology students, advisors, and administrators the ability to monitor student progress towards fulfillment of major, minor, and concentration requirements.
-Ultimately, this will better position the above Schools, users, and all involved stakeholders to realize a more successful advisement engagement and clearer pathways to on-time completion.
-We are excited that Degree Tracker was rolled out to over 75% of Emory’s academic entities and look forward to full utilization of the tool by all schools in the near future.
+The Emory Degree Tracker is a tool within OPUS, which allows students, advisors, and administrators in nearly all programs the ability to monitor student progress toward fulfillment of major, minor, concentration, and certificate requirements.
+Ultimately, this will better position schools, users, and all involved stakeholders to realize a more successful advisement engagement and clearer pathways to on-time completion.
+We are excited that Degree Tracker is currently rolled out to about 90% of Emory’s academic entities and look forward to full utilization of the tool by all schools in the near future.
 We hope that students will find Degree Tracker beneficial as they transition through their academic journey and that it promotes the effort staff and administrators put in to facilitate students’ success.

 Issues & Feedback